Immigration FAQ

 - Zimbabwe

 We understand that non-citizen members of our communities have questions about potential immigration enforcement, revocation of green cards and visas, and deportation.
 University Counsel has worked diligently over the past several months to ensure that members of the campus community are familiar with government request and visit protocols.
 We encourage anyone with questions about these protocols to reach out to University Counsel.
-Furthermore, please see individual resources below regarding your rights as a non-citizen and information on finding a qualified immigration attorney for case-specific advice.

 The University follows guidance provided by the Massachusetts Attorney General to institutions of higher education (the “Guidance”) which states that schools should develop a protocol that asks immigration officials to provide a copy of any judicial warrant or court order.
 The guidance states that “[w]ithout a court order or warrant signed by a judge, immigration officers cannot compel [a school] or their officer[s] to comply with their requests.”
 See Attorney General Guidance, Section IIA(ii).